 4. Truck Drivers: A 2010 study of 500 truckers found that 45 percent of truckers experienced high-frequency hearing loss, meaning they have trouble hearing high-pitched noises.
 Truck drivers tend to work long hours in a cab that can be even noisier than the traffic that surrounds them.
 Increasing their risk is exposure to exhaust fumes containing carbon monoxide, which studies have tied to hearing loss

 5. Farmers: Life on the farm is hard on the body, including the ears.
 Today’s agriculture workers face noise from large equipment like tractors and harvesters as well as guns, chainsaws, and even squealing pigs.
 Worse yet, many farmers begin working at young ages and may already be looking at more than a decade of cumulative hearing damage before the age of 30.

 Unsurprisingly, farmers experience one of the highest rates of occupational hearing loss, a factor that may further put them at an increased risk for other job-related injuries.

 Because it can develop so gradually, many people with hearing loss may not even realize anything has changed.
 However, there are some tell-tale signs that often point to hearing loss.
 You may find yourself turning up the volume on the television, radio, or computer.
 You may have trouble understanding someone talking to you at close distance, particularly in places with background noise, such as a restaurant.
 Some people will also experience tinnitus, a ringing in the ears linked to hearing loss.

 Getting a hearing evaluation from a qualified hearing care professional is the easiest way to find out if your hearing problems are serious.
-Call 1-888-426-6632 to schedule a free hearing evaluation at a local center this week.
+Call 1-888-426-6632 or schedule a free hearing evaluation online today.